hoBabu1/AI-on-chain-Invoice/README.md

 - Dashboard for Payee
 - Making UI more intutive
 - Gas optimization and auditing of smart contract before mainnet deployment

+# Built with ❤️ for the freelance community